top of page

 BIO

-Melissa Rose is an internationally recognized poet from the San Francisco Bay Area currently residing in Eugene, Oregon.
-Since 2001 Melissa had made her mark on the spoken word community, performing at dozens of regional and national poetry competitions.
-She has been a member of 5 National Poetry Slam Teams including the Palo Alto Slam team which placed 5th in the Group Piece Finals at The National poetry Slam in Oakland, California.
+Melissa Rose is an internationally recognized poet hailing from the vibrant San Francisco Bay Area and currently based in Eugene, Oregon.
+With a passion for spoken word that ignited in 2001, she has left her mark on the poetry community by competing in numerous regional and national competitions.
+As a proud member of five National Poetry Slam Teams, including the Palo Alto Slam team that achieved 5th place in the Group Piece Finals at the National Poetry Slam in Oakland, California, Melissa has showcased her talent across over 30 cities in Germany and Austria.
+In 2010, she was honored to be a featured poet at the prestigious German National Poetry Slam in Bochum, Germany.

-Melissa shares poems that speak on the topics of mental illness, sexual assault, addiction and the resiliency of human beings, combining both powerfully detailed visceral imagery with raw emotion that inspires audiences to heal through pain and share their own stories of finding light in dark times.
+Melissa shares poems addressing mental illness, sexual assault, addiction, and the resilience of humanity.
+Her work vivid, powerful imagery with raw emotion, inspiring audiences to heal through their pain and share their own stories of discovering light in dark times.

 POEMS